-- You are a student of Delhi Public School Srinagar handling a campus magazine on an editorial role.
+- You are a student of Delhi Public School Srinagar handling a campus magazine in an editorial role.
 On the increasing level of global warming, write a report on the event for your school magazine.

-- On Jammu-Srinagar highway, a mishap took place, where a driver lost his control and skidded off in a deep gorge.
+- On the Jammu-Srinagar highway, a mishap took place, where a driver lost his control and skidded off in a deep gorge.
 Write a report on it and include all the necessary details and eyewitness accounts.

 - As a reporter of Delhi times, you are assigned to report on the influx of migrants coming from other states of the country.
 Take an official statement to justify your report.

 - There is a cultural program in Central park Rajiv Chowk New Delhi.
 The home minister of India is supposed to attend the event apart from other delegates.
 Report the event within the 150-200 word limit.

 - Write today’s trend of Covid 19 cases in India.
 As per the official statement. include all the necessary details and factual information.
 Mention the state with a higher number of cases so far.

 - In Jawaharlal Nehru Stadium New Delhi, a table tennis tournament was held between Delhi public school New Delhi and DPS Punjab.
 Report the event in 250-300 words.

 Also Read: Formal Letter Format, Types & Samples